dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/testing-sample.md

 [!code-csharp[CanGetItems](../../../../samples/core/Miscellaneous/Testing/ItemsWebApi/Tests/ItemsControllerTest.cs?name=CanGetItems)]

 Notice that different DbContext instances are used to seed the database and run the tests.
-This ensures that test is not using (or tripping over) entities tracked by the context when seeding.
+This ensures that the test is not using (or tripping over) entities tracked by the context when seeding.
 It also better matches what happens in web apps and services.

 Tests that mutate the database create a second DbContext instance in the test for similar reasons.
-That is, creating a new, clean, context and then reading into it from the database to ensure that the changes really were saved to the database.
+That is, creating a new, clean, context and then reading into it from the database to ensure that the changes were saved to the database.
 For example:

 [!code-csharp[CanAddItem](../../../../samples/core/Miscellaneous/Testing/ItemsWebApi/Tests/ItemsControllerTest.cs?name=CanAddItem)]